abercompsoc/aber_webring/readme.md

 also also note, the program doesnt remove any whitespace so only put spaces where you want them e.g. not after a comma

+## Important things!
+- We are unaffiliated with the universtity, this is a student/alumni run project.
+- If you want anything taken off the webring, raise an issue and we'll get on it as soon as possible :)